Education for a Better World

 The Hearth’s endeavour is to enable schools to assist their students in meeting the academic, social, cultural, and economic challenges that will face them.
-It interacts with new and existing institutions to develop solutions that are relevant for their region and social context.
+We work with new and existing institutions to develop solutions that are relevant for their region and social context.

 The different approaches used analyse the strengths and weaknesses of the school, reduce barriers that may hinder communication internally and externally, improve quality and develop plans for training consistent with the needs of the context.
-The Hearth also advises on the strategic planning, pre-operational design and operational roll-out of new schools and school groups.
+We also advise on the strategic planning, pre-operational design and operational roll-out of new schools and school groups.

 The Hearth helps establish early childhood education centres, designed to meet regional and cultural demands that will provide high quality care, learning, and social support to young children in order to enhance their development and learning.
-A bespoke Pre-Primary Curriculum has been developed by the Hearth, which is based on international standards and is adaptable to national norms and requirements.
+An Early Years Curriculum has been developed by the Hearth, which is based on international standards and is adaptable to national norms and requirements.

 Primary and Secondary Education

 The Hearth helps direct the planning, construction, operation and management of primary through secondary educational systems, from individual schools to national level operations that incorporate internationally proven instructional techniques, leading faculty, and state of the art facilities to ensure students have the greatest opportunities to succeed academically.
 We have developed a Primary School Curriculum and a Middle Years Structure, that are based on international standards and are adaptable to national norms and requirements.